At the upcoming WIRE trade fair, AMBA is going to unveil the new spoke-blank reducing machine DD-350.

 Cold forming of pinned joints for bicycle rims

 At WIRE 2020, AMBA is additionally going to showcase its machines for rolling and knurling pinned joints for bike rims.
 Whereas these parts used to be manufactured by subtractive machining, AMBA’s all-in-one machine only requires one process step to form finished pinned joints directly from the cut wire rod.
 The finished parts are gravity-discharged from the machine.

 430 words including introduction

 Düsseldorf, Germany, 30 March - 3 April 2020

-Aachener Maschinenbau GmbH – generally referred to as “AMBA” – was founded in 1908, at a time when Aachen was world famous for its high-quality needle production.
-The company has evolved into an internationally renowned builder of machines specialized into cold-formed metal components.
+Aachener Maschinenbau GmbH – generally referred to as “AMBA” – was founded in 1908, at a time when Aachen was worldwide famous for its high-quality needle production.
+The company has evolved into an internationally renowned builder of machines used to make cold-formed metal components.

-Today AMBA focuses in machines for the production of long parts with varying cross-sections, such as bolts between 60 and 2,500 mm long, tubes and spokes.
+Today AMBA specializes in machines for the production of long parts with varying cross-sections such as bolts between 60 and 2,500 mm long, tubes and spokes.

-With its all-in-one design, AMBA is worldwide the only manufacturer of machines capable of producing such long and complex parts within one single machine and set up.
+With its all-in-one design, AMBA is worldwide the only manufacturer of machines capable of producing such long and complex parts within one single machine.
 All process steps, from the input stock – wire or tube blanks – all the way down to the finished, packaged product, are handled by one machine, which is unique in the industry.